rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

 and this is where things get ugly.

 Basically, PEP-257 wants your multi-line docstrings to start immediatley after the opening triple quotes (“”“), and end with a blank line.
-Here’s an example:
+Here's an example:

     # This example was stolen directly from PEP-257.
     def complex(real=0.0, imag=0.0):